In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 Sales Initiatives

-If your team has any sales or marketing initiatives, factor that into the goals you set.
-These initiatives to boost sales may include expanding into new markets or launching new products.
+If your team has any upcoming sales or marketing initiatives on the calendar, factor them into the goals you set.
+These initiatives to boost sales may include expanding into new markets or launching new products or marketing campaigns.

 6. Make assumptions and adjust as needed.